PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Experiments and results

-The ``Jigsaw Puzzles with Large Eroded Gaps'' (JPwLEG) dataset~\cite{song2023siamese} is designed to abstract real-world fragmentation of archaeological artifacts, using artwork images from the MET collection~\cite{ypsilantis2021met} with artificially eroded piece borders.
-This fact, along with a relatively small training set, makes it especially challenging for deep solvers.
-Results on 3$\times$3 (JPwLEG-3) and 5$\times$5 (JPwLEG-5) puzzles are presented in Tab.~\ref{tab:res-jpwleg}.
-For the JPwLEG-5 subset, we employed a Pegasus~\cite{zhang2020pegasus} backbone, highlighting our flexible approach in selecting the most suitable Seq2Seq architecture for each task (cf. Tab.~\ref{tab:abl-backbone}).
-Our language-based model achieves strong performance across both subsets, consistently ranking first or second in every metric.
-The compelling result on larger puzzles demonstrates its ability to scale and reason globally, even in challenging settings, despite using no explicit pictorial information beyond the tokenization.
+\textbf{JPwLEG.} ``Jigsaw Puzzles with Large Eroded Gaps'' (JPwLEG) dataset~\cite{song2023siamese} is designed to better resemble real-world fragmentation of archaeological artifacts, by using artwork images from the MET collection~\cite{ypsilantis2021met} with artificially eroded piece boundaries.
+This fact, combined with a relatively small training set, makes it especially challenging for deep solvers.
+Results on 3$\times$3 (JPwLEG-3) and 5$\times$5 (JPwLEG-5) puzzles are reported in \cref{tab:res-jpwleg}.
+On JPwLEG-3, PuzLM achieves a strong 87.9\% perfect accuracy, second only to FCViT~\cite{kim2025solving}, and surpasses multiple models which were specifically designed to handle the JPwLEG erosion~\cite{song2023siamese,song2023solving}.
+On the larger JPwLEG-5, PuzLM establishes a new SOTA performance, achieving a substantial +13.5\% improvement in perfect solutions compared to the second-best model~\cite{xu2025vlhsa}.
+This showcases the scalability and robustness of our approach, standing in contrast to various baselines, which excel on the 3$\times$3 puzzles, but struggle to maintain performance in larger 5$\times$5.